 We knew something was up when the two taxis, while driving, pulled next to each other and the drivers had a chat in Arabic.
 Then we turned off the main road.
 We saw this:

-Finally we got to the mall, the meter read 50 dh and I produced that but our driver said no, it’s 120 durham.
+Finally we got to the mall, the meter read 50 dh and I produced that amount.
+Rather than accepting itour driver said no, it’s 120 durham.
 I don’t think so.
 Just then hubby sticks his head in our window to say his meter says the same, 50dh and his driver also wants 120dh.